5 steps to performance change management planning

 While change management could mean different things to different companies, the ultimate goal is to increase efficiency and business success.

 Performance management focuses on employees and the factors that affect their overall performance.
-This process is used to evaluate employee productivity and engagement to ensure that they’re contributing to the bigger business goals.
+This process evaluates employee productivity and engagement to ensure they contribute to the bigger business goals.
 Successful performance management creates a high-performance culture that motivates and equips employees to reach maximum productivity.

-- Change in leadership: New leadership comes with fresh ideas to optimize the achievement of business objectives.
+• Change in leadership: New leadership comes with fresh ideas to optimize achieving business objectives.
 The fulfillment of these objectives relies heavily on the performance and output of employees.
-To optimize the former, the latter must undergo change as well.
+To optimize the former, the latter must change as well.

-- Rapid company growth: Sudden growth calls for sudden expansion.
-This could mean accounting for a spike in headcount while reassessing responsibilities and goals to keep up with the growth of the company.
+• Rapid company growth: Sudden growth calls for sudden expansion.
+This could mean accounting for a spike in headcount while reassessing responsibilities and goals to keep up with the company's growth.

-- In response to a crisis: When faced by a crisis, organizations may resort to downsizing or drastic restructuring.
+• In response to a crisis: When faced with a crisis, organizations may resort to downsizing or drastic restructuring.
 This often translates into a change of responsibilities for several employees.

-- When unable to meet goals: The goals of a company are closely tied to the performance, satisfaction, and wellbeing of its employees.
+• When unable to meet goals: A company's goals are closely tied to its employees' performance, satisfaction, and wellbeing.
 The failure to meet and surpass goals indicates a need for reform.

-Regardless of the reason, in order to implement performance change management effectively, the single most important step is to put together a well-thought-out plan.
+Regardless of the reason, to implement performance change management effectively, the most critical step is to put together a well-thought-out plan.

 The importance of planning in performance change management

-When an organization decides to introduce a significant change, it impacts people across the company in different ways.
+When an organization decides to introduce a significant change, it impacts people across the company differently.
 In order to execute these changes successfully, the company will need a detailed plan that will minimize risks and ensure clear communication with all the affected parties.
 To actualize these steps, these various teams need to be identified:

 The leadership team

-This comprises the core set of people who are involved in informing, leading, and approving all big changes within the organization.
-In essence, this group will steer the reform by assigning different elements to teams that are best suited to bring them to fruition.
-These individuals will be responsible for laying out the structure of the plan and tracking its progress.
+This comprises the core set of people involved in informing, leading, and approving all significant organizational changes.
+Essentially, this group will steer the reform by assigning different elements to teams best suited to bring them to fruition.
+These individuals will be responsible for laying out the plan's structure and tracking its progress.

 The execution team

-Certain members of your organization will play a key role in executing the change.
+Certain organization members will play a key role in executing the change.
 They will ensure that all affected parties receive coherent communication regarding the changes and their impact.
-Their goal will be to communicate with transparency in order to minimize possible resistance towards the change.
+Their goal will be to communicate transparently to minimize possible resistance to the change.

 The stakeholders and investors